yuhorizons/yuhorizons.github.io/recipes/movie.md

 * That sounds like a great idea.
 * ---
 * Edwin:
-* East coast is borning.
+* East coast is boring.
 Nothing to see except water!
 I hate road trips.
 * ---
 * Daniel:
 * Hurry up and finish your dinner Edwin.
 Stop playing around with your food.